-A good agent will take control of a call and direct it towards resolving the customer’s problem, smoothly and efficiently.
-The caller will provide their details and state what they need, and the agent will be able to take over from there.
+A good agent will take control of a call and direct it toward resolving the customer’s problem, smoothly and efficiently.
+The caller will provide their details and state what they need, and the agent will take over from there.

 However, not every agent will be so assertive and capable.
-Some may sound lackluster and fail to be quite as effective in their work as they should.
-In cases like these, the customer will no doubt have to put in more effort to actually get the outcome they want.
+Some may sound lackluster and cannot be as effective in their work as they should.
+In cases like these, the customer will no doubt have to put in more effort to get the outcome they want.

-This might involve having to repeat their name, explain their problem or query multiple times, or even call back if the connection is broken.
-None of these are desirable, and can leave the customer with a seriously negative perspective of your call center.
+This might involve having to repeat their name, explain their problem or query multiple times, or even call back if the connection breaks.
+None of these are desirable and can leave the customer with a negative perspective of your call center.

 Agents who cause customers to put in more effort than they would like need to be monitored and retrained.

-Including a metric that covers customer effort and an agent’s competency will help you identify where more focus is needed.
+Including a metric that covers customer effort and an agent’s competency will help you identify where it needs more focus.
 As a result, you’ll have what you need to boost overall performance.

-This brings our quality assurance call center checklist to a close!
+This brings our customer service quality assurance call center checklist to a close!

-Getting your scorecards right can have a transformative effect on your call center and help you achieve better results over time.
+Getting your scorecards right can have a transformative effect on your call center and help you achieve better results.
 Which metrics would you add to your ideal quality assurance call center checklist?
 Share your own ideas and experiences below!